This tutorial will have you deploying a Gradle app in minutes.

 </html>

-- yours should look similar.
-Here’s a diff of all the local changes you should have made.
+.
+Ensure that your changes look similar.
+Here’s a diff of all the local changes made.

 $ ./gradlew build